brendantipp/sem2_prog_data_analysis_assignment/README.md

 In the Jupyter Notebook with file name explaining.numpy.random.ipynb I give an overview of the following:

-1 An overview of Numpy and the Numpy.random package in Python and their purpose 2 I will explain the use of the "Simple random data" and "permutations" functions 3 I will explain the use and purpose of at least five "Distributions" functions 4 I will explain the user of Seeds in generating pseudorandom numbers.
+1. An overview of Numpy and the Numpy.random package in Python and their purpose
+2. I will explain the use of the "Simple random data" and "permutations" functions
+3. I will explain the use and purpose of at least five "Distributions" functions
+4. I will explain the user of Seeds in generating pseudorandom numbers.

 #### Libraires/Packages used
 I will be using the numpy.random package from python and I will also be utilising the Matplotib and Seaborn packages for better visualisation using graphs.

-## Below is a walktrough of what is contained in the Jupyter Notebook.
+## Below is a walkthrough of what is contained in the Jupyter Notebook.

 ### Explain the use and purpose of the numpy.random package https://numpy.org/